loutfialiluch/memories-app/README.md

 # MERN Stack + Redux Application
-Memories, is an application used to highlight and manage your best memories.
+memories-app is an application used to highlight and manage your best memories.
 Built using the MERN STACK + Redux.
 ## Notes

 - **M** = MongoDB (We'll use Mongoose to make it easier for Node.js to work with MongoDB, and we'll use MongoDB Atlas = MongoDB database, but cloud).